DragoniteSpam/GMLocalize/README.md

 Other than that, follow the directions, they tell you what to do.

+# Remind me to do this at some point
+ - My ginuea pig project doesn't have any Paths or Timelines in it, so I can't open them up and see what's inside right now

+ - GMS2 Rooms can have other kinds of asset layers like free-floating sprites and paths and maybe some other things, but I don't know how those are stored right now

 # Some extra credits
 GMS1 projects are stored in XML, which Java can read on its own.
 GMS2 projects are stored in JSON, though, and I couldn't find anything built-in to Java that lets it parse JSON, so I needed to use someone else's code to do that.
 [This code](https://github.com/stleary/JSON-java), to be specific.